jmutuku95/bucket-list/README.md

 # Bucketlist
+This API was developed using guidelines from https://scotch.io/tutorials/build-a-restful-api-with-flask-the-tdd-way

 This is an API for a buckelist using flask.
 A bucketlist is a list of all the goals you want to achieve,dreams you want to fulfill and life experiences you desire to experience before you die (or hit the bucket).